MK040412/Introduction-to-Isaac_Sim/README.md

 This course made for who doesn't have robot simulation experience.
 The goal of course is familiar with Isaac Sim.

-  * requirement : Isaac Sim is a little bit heavy software, so it maybe not work on your computer. <br>
+ * requirement : Isaac Sim is a little bit heavy software, so it maybe not work on your computer.
 You need to check your PC hardware specification.
 You can check  it on the [Nvidia Isaac Sim official website](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html)

 But you don't need to worry about this problem, you can use AWS EC2 for using Isaac Sim.